mona-mp/mariadb-k8s/README.md

 # Preparing GitLab CI/CD
 &ensp;I just write some bash scripts, define all the automated tasks in a .gitlab-ci.yml file in the root of the repo, and with a few more small configuration steps.Three stages are defined in the CI/CD :\
-&ensp;&ensp;&ensp;test: it is an simple automated testing of the Golang code.\
+- test: it is an simple automated testing of the Golang code.\
-&ensp;&ensp;&ensp;build: just build the docker image and push it to dockerhub.\
+- build: just build the docker image and push it to dockerhub.\
-&ensp;&ensp;&ensp;deploy:  releasing an app to production.
+- deploy:  releasing an app to production.